stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 # Setting Up for Development #

-Every developer needs a text editor and a version control system.
-Mac OS X includes software for both of these jobs, but most developers prefer to install newer tools.

-The first step, though, is to install a compiler.
+The first step is to install a compiler.
 The easiest way to install one is with the *Xcode Command Line Tools* package.

 Once you have the compiler that is provided by Xcode, you can use